dan9186/superman/README.md

 ### Running

-The service will be stood up in a local docker environment and bound to `localhost:4567` for allowing any manual poking and proding of the service.
+The service will be stood up in a local docker environment and bound to `localhost:4567` for allowing any manual poking and prodding of the service.

 ```
 make run